 Every child has the right to survive and thrive.

 Tremendous progress in child and maternal health has been achieved over the past decades.
-More infants today live to celebrate their fifth birthday, while fewer women lose their lives during pregnancy and childbirth.
+More children today live to celebrate their fifth birthday, while fewer women lose their lives during pregnancy and childbirth.

 What we do

-UNICEF is committed to helping children and adolescents build a solid foundation for adulthood.
-We support national health plans on adolescent health and well-being, improve age-specific health services, and help countries combat non-communicable diseases, improve mental health, prevent injuries and better support children with developmental delays and disabilities.
+Child and adolescent health and well-being: We help children and adolescents build a solid foundation for adulthood by strengthening national health plans and age-specific services.
+UNICEF works with countries to combat non-communicable diseases, improve mental health, prevent injuries and support children with developmental delays and disabilities.

-UNICEF supports primary health care, especially at the community level, to help achieve universal health coverage.
-We work to strengthen health systems to deliver integrated services for children, adolescents and women of reproductive age – focusing on health, nutrition, early childhood development, HIV and AIDS, and WASH (water, sanitation and hygiene).
-Our work also promotes overall health and well-being by focusing on education, child protection and social inclusion.
+Strengthening health systems: UNICEF supports primary health care, especially at the community level, to help achieve universal health coverage.
+We strengthen integrated services for children, adolescents and women of reproductive age – focusing on health, nutrition, early childhood development, HIV and AIDS, and WASH (water, sanitation and hygiene).